We Analyzed 1,000+ Internship & Co-op Interviews: Here's What Companies Actually Ask

 The two most common interview types across 1,000+ co-op and internship experiences were almost perfectly split:

-• 50% included technical questions — coding challenges, system design, case studies, or domain-specific knowledge
+• 50% included technical questions: coding challenges, system design, case studies, or domain-specific knowledge

-• 49% included behavioral questions — situational prompts, resume walkthroughs, and "tell me about a time" questions
+• 49% included behavioral questions: situational prompts, resume walkthroughs, and "tell me about a time" questions

 But the split isn't as clean as it sounds.
-Over 52% of interviews had multiple rounds, and many of those combined both formats — a behavioral screen followed by a technical deep dive, or a case study paired with a culture fit conversation.
+Over 52% of interviews had multiple rounds, and many of those combined both formats.
+A behavioral screen followed by a technical deep dive, or a case study paired with a culture fit conversation.

 If you're only preparing for one type, you're underprepared for the majority of internship interviews.

-The most common internship interview questions — straight from students
+The most common internship interview questions, straight from students

 We read hundreds of interview descriptions to identify the most frequently mentioned question patterns.
 Here's what students actually reported hearing in their internship and co-op interviews: